allexandre97/GROMACS-OSC/README.md

 * Blanco-González, A., Marrink, S. J., Piñeiro, Á., & García-Fandiño, R. **(2023)**.
 Molecular insights into the effects of focused ultrasound mechanotherapy on lipid bilayers: Unlocking the keys to design effective treatments. *Journal of Colloid and Interface Science*, *650*, 1201-1210.
 * Blanco-González, A. **(2023)**, GROMACS-OSC [Software].
 GitHub: [https://github.com/allexandre97/GROMACS-OSC](https://github.com/allexandre97/GROMACS-OSC)

+Of course, please also cite the original GROMACS code!